vcvpaiva/NetworkMathematics/README.md

 https://github.com/ToposInstitute/nLab2024-corpus. nLab `clean' sentences ~50K in
 https://raw.githubusercontent.com/ToposInstitute/nlab-corpus/main/nlab_examples.csv.

 But TAC abstracts do NOT contain definitions (I should've known) and nLab is not producing good results (don't know why).
-So we're now using Frederik Schaefer's data.
+So we're now using Frederik Schaefer's data over the arxiv math.CT papers.

-6. Bauer, Petkovic, and Todorovski constructed the dataset MLFMF "machine learning for mathematical formalization", using Lean's mathlib and Agda's unimath, standard, and TypeTopology libraries.
+6. Bauer, Petkovic, and Todorovski constructed the dataset MLFMF "machine learning for mathematical formalization", using Lean's mathlib and Agda's libraries unimath, standard, and TypeTopology.
 We wondered if we could simply use their definitions, as they say their nodes `represent library entries (theorems, lemmas, axioms, and definitions)'.

 # Implementing Dialectica Categories